neondatabase/autoscaling/ARCHITECTURE.md

 _informant_) and makes scaling decisions about the _desired_ resource allocation.
 It then requests these resources from the scheduler plugin, and submits a patch request for its NeonVM to update the resources.

-The VM informant manages the `autoscaler-agent`(s) associated with a given compute instance and relays messages between the agent and the VM monitor on that compute instance.
-It also provides metrics for the agent, or informs the agent where it can find them.

 The VM monitor is responsible for handling all of the resource management functionality inside the VM that the `autoscaler-agent` cannot.
 This constitutes handling upscales (eg. increasing Postgres